 I’m standing in the middle of my yoga mat at 4 in the morning having finished my last asana, suddenly afraid to move.
 In the midst of the tightening grip of fearful thoughts taking hold, my feet move me to the edge of my kitchen counter as they have done countless times before.

 Good Feeling Interceding the Bad

 There a 1.5 liter mason jar of water awaits me.
-Still lost in thought I bring the jar to my lips and as the water makes its way through my throat, the familiar refreshing coolness pushes through my stomach.
+Still lost in thought, fully gripped by the suffocating anxiety, pain and fear I bring the jar to my lips and as the water makes its way through my throat, the familiar refreshing coolness pushes through my stomach.
 Once again I’m brought back into my body and am present.
-The inner storm pauses, bringing relief from the suffocating thoughts and emotions.
+The inner storm pauses, bringing relief from the vacuum type thoughts and emotions.

 In logging into my laptop to write for this blog, its as if I jump into an ongoing conversation and I pick up where I last left off.
 Once again another action taken that brings me to the present moment, making the chaos recede.

 After one and a half hours my hamstring muscles start to twitch, my cue to begin my cross training routine.
 I switch on the familiar music playlist on my phone and start moving.
 As I push my body up ad down the workout step stool, the breath gets heavy and again the inner chaos is lulled.

 Let It Out

 If tears need to flow, I let them, if so much anger arises that even a harder then usual workout doesn’t calm them, I make the time to write in all its rawness on paper and proceed to burn it in my burning bowl.

 In moving through each sequenced and empowering activity, my orphaned emotions and thoughts lose their steam.
 They shrink to a manageable size, enough for me to shelve them inside me where they won’t cause too much interruption to what lies ahead in the day.